japila-books/apache-spark-internals/docs/storage/NettyBlockRpcServer.md

 = NettyBlockRpcServer

-NettyBlockRpcServer is an xref:network:RpcHandler.adoc[] to handle <<messages, messages>> for xref:storage:NettyBlockTransferService.adoc[NettyBlockTransferService].
+NettyBlockRpcServer is an network:RpcHandler.md[] to handle <<messages, messages>> for storage:NettyBlockTransferService.md[NettyBlockTransferService].

 .NettyBlockRpcServer and NettyBlockTransferService
 image::NettyBlockRpcServer.png[align="center"]